vtex/vtex-courses/courses/store-block/01_manifest/en.md

 For example: If an API is at version `2.3.2` and it adds a new non breaking change feature, it can then be updated to version `2.4.0`.

 At the moment the deployment is made, there is a worker called *housekeeper* which is responsible for updating automatically the new version for every account.
-It will, therefore, update all new *minor* and *patch* releases because of its backwards compatibility.
+It will, therefore, update new *minor* and *patch* releases because of its backward compatibility.
 It will not, however, automatically update *major* versions since it might come with dependency changes.

 ### *dependencies*